jeremicmilan/Database/README.md

 The main idea of the project is to create a prototype that would highlight how Azure SQL DB HyperScale (https://docs.microsoft.com/en-us/azure/azure-sql/database/service-tier-hyperscale) achieves consistency over multiple processes that represent the database.

 Traditional DBMS has been implemented so far with an easy way of testing for a process crash.
-Couple of tests are implemented.
+Couple of tests are added as well.

 Syntax:
 CREATE TABLE <table_name>